arnavchaudhur12/Senior-Citizen-App/README.md

 # Senior Citizen App

-This is the readme file for the project CareBridge.
-The project is developed by G05-G for the course CSCI 5708 Mobile Computing at Dalhousie University.
+This is the readme file for the project SeniorCitizen APP.

 ## Authors
 -Arnab Choudhury(workwitharnab24@gmail.com)